ahrebel/rhesustracking/README.md

 ## Visualization

-Generate plots or heatmaps to visualize fixation data:
+Generate plots or heatmaps to visualize fixation data and screen–area distributions:

 1. **Run the Visualization Script:**
    ```bash